 Sorafenib Tosylate and Pembrolizumab in Treating Patients with Advanced or Metastatic Liver Cancer

-- Participant must have histologically confirmed hepatocellular cancer (HCC) that is advanced or metastatic and have archival tissue available for PD-L1, PD-L2 testing
+- Participant must have histologically or radiographically confirmed hepatocellular cancer (HCC) that is advanced or metastatic and if archival tissue is available, have archival tissue available for PD-L1, PD-L2 testing

 - Participants with measurable disease that has progressed are eligible if prior surgery or locoregional therapy occurred > 28 days prior to enrollment

 - Have an Eastern Cooperative Oncology Group (ECOG) performance status of 0-1 (Karnofsky >= 60%)

 - Absolute neutrophil count (ANC) >= 1,500/ mcL

 - Hemoglobin >= 8.5 g/dL